dcomtois/summarytools/README.md

 To create grouped statistics with `freq()`, `descr()` or `dfSummary()`, it is possible to use **dplyr**’s `group_by()` as an alternative to `stby()`.
-Syntactic differences aside, the one key distinction is that `dplyr::group_by()` considers `NA` values on the grouping variables as a valid group, albeit with a warning message suggesting the use of `forcats::fct_explicit_na` to make `NA`’s explicit in factors.
-Following the latter advice, we get:
+Syntactic differences aside, one key distinction is that `group_by()` considers `NA` values on the grouping variables as a valid category, albeit with a warning message suggesting the use of `forcats::fct_explicit_na` to make `NA`’s explicit in factors.
+Following this advice, we get:

 ``` r
 library(dplyr)